 - Changes in friends, hobbies, activities, and/or sports

 - Declines in work or school performance

 - Increasingly secretive behavior

-Such indicators may be signs of substance abuse that require treatment.
+The type of symptoms will depend on the type of substance being used.
+Such indicators may be signs of substance use disorder that require treatment.
 If a person has signs of addiction and depression, treatment is especially urgent.

 How Do You Treat Addiction?

 One of the first steps of addiction treatment is detoxification, which allows substances to leave the body and manages any withdrawal symptoms that may occur:

 - Excess sweating

 - Hand tremors

 - Trouble sleeping